 1. The Marketplace Type:

-Product Marketplace: For marketplaces like Amazon or Etsy, features like product listings with clear descriptions, high-quality images, secure payment gateways with options for refunds and returns, and robust search and filtering functions are crucial.
+For product marketplaces like Amazon or Etsy, features like product listings with clear descriptions, high-quality images, secure payment gateways with options for refunds and returns, and robust search and filtering functions are crucial.

 2. The Market Landscape:

 High-Demand, Limited Selection: Marketplaces like FanPass, which capitalise on high-volume events like sporting matches, might not require a sophisticated search engine.
-Their focus may be on showcasing a limited number of high-demand events and offering a seamless purchase experience.
+Their initial approach, simply showcasing a limited number of high-demand events and offering a seamless purchase experience, resulted in very rapid growth and made it much easier to prove product-market fit.

 3. Supply and Demand Constraints: